sierratjv/Batstone_Lab_UNIX_Tutorial/README.md

 # Tips_and_Tricks
 The purpose of this document is to store a list of commands for quick finding.
 For what these commands mean and more complex usage of these commands, go to the websites embedded or search online.
+This document also

 ## First read [UNIX Tutorial for Beginners](http://www.ee.surrey.ac.uk/Teaching/Unix/).